nuuuwan/news_lk3_data/README.md

 A fatal road accident occurred this morning (28 July) near the Cemetery Roundabout in Borella, resulting in the death of one person and injuries to more than five others, police said.

-According to police, the incident occurred when a crane truck with malfunctioning brakes collided with multiple vehicles.
+According to police, the incident occurred when a crane truck with malfunctioning brakes collided with 07 motorcycles and 03 cars.

 The injured have been admitted to the Colombo National Hospital for treatment, said police.